DATEXIS/SentEval-k8s/README.md

 A Kubernetes job to evaluate REST encoders with [SentEval](https://github.com/facebookresearch/SentEval/pulls).

+This Software uses parts of SentEval by Facebook Inc. Which is publised under a [BSD License](https://github.com/facebookresearch/SentEval/blob/master/LICENSE).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.